Briiqn/Linux-Ransomware-Example/README.md

 easygui: pip install easygui

 Any Linux Distrobution with bash/sh/zsh (idk if any linux distros dont have this but still gonna mention it)

+To do

+ping a test server the password via bytes of data